kkhanhluu/react-tetris/README.md

 - Run `yarn dev` to start the dev server

 ## Acknowledgement
-- This repository is highly inspired by [Angular tetris](https://github.com/trungk18/angular-tetris) and [this project](https://github.com/chvin/react-tetris/blob/master/README-EN.md).
+- This repository is highly inspired by [Angular tetris](https://github.com/trungk18/angular-tetris) and [this react tetris](https://github.com/chvin/react-tetris/blob/master/README-EN.md).
 - The animation was built with the help of [the useInterval hook from Dan Abramov](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)

 ## Support